genezys/docker-gitlab/README.md

 You can then go to `http://localhost:8080/` (or most likely `http://192.168.59.103:8080/` if you use boot2docker).
 Next time, you can just use `docker start gitlab` and `docker stop gitlab`.

+To login, you can use the default GitLab credentials: username: `root`, password `5iveL!fe`.

 How to configure GitLab.
 ========================